Where to Plant a Fig Tree: Location Matters

 When I decided to plant a fig tree in my backyard, I already knew exactly where I'd put it.
 But just as I was about to dig the first shovelful of dirt, I paused.
 Had I chosen the right location for my fig tree?
 What else should I have considered before committing to the perfect spot?

-The fig tree you bought from the garden center may look compact in its gallon-size pot, but pay close attention to the plant tag – specifically the maximum size information.
-Give your new fig tree plenty of room to grow to its full size.
+The fig tree you bought from the garden center may look compact in its gallon-size pot, but pay close attention to the plant tag - specifically the maximum size information.
+Give your new fig tree plenty of room to grow to its full mature size.

 You can prune a fig tree to stay smaller, or you can even train it into a shrub or bush.
 However, any fig tree planted directly into the ground will have a fairly extensive, although shallow, root system.
 Fig tree roots can be invasive and cause damage to nearby structures, so place your trees at least 10-15 feet away from sidewalks, driveways, or your home.
 It is best to grow fig trees on the outskirts of your garden or surrounded by plenty of open space.